EARLY YEARS FOUNDATION STAGE

-The curriculum that we deliver in the reception class meets the requirements set out in the Curriculum Guidance for the Foundation Stage.
+The curriculum that we deliver in reception class meets the requirements set out in the Statutory Early Years Foundation Stage Framework.
 This sets out the standards that must be met to ensure that children learn and develop well, are healthy and safe.
-The Early Years Foundation Stage is a framework for children up to the age of five, setting out six key areas of learning around which activities should be based and was updated for 2021.
+The Early Years Foundation Stage is a framework for children up to the age of five, setting out seven key areas of learning around which activities should be based and was updated for 2021.

 What does the EYFS cover?